brndnmtthws/brndn-io/content/posts/whats-the-deal-with-yield-inversion/index.md

 Where \\(C_{rate}\\) is the coupon rate (i.e., the face value yield on the bond). \\(n_{periods}\\) can be anywhere between 20 and 1 (in the case of 10 year notes.

+The equation above might look complicated, but it's actually quite simple: you take the coupon rate, add the difference between the face and present value, and divide that by the mean of the face and present value.
+It's the same as the simple form (\\(Y = \dfrac{C}{P}\\)) except that we account for the difference between the market price and the face value.

 The math can get a bit more complicated if you want to, say, become a market maker, but in general it's not all that complicated.
 Prices on the open market